ntoxeg/narca/README.md

 variable to specify where it is built.

 Dependencies are listed in the `env.yml` file, that can be used to create a Conda environment.
 `lock.yml` is a lock-file that you can use to make a reproducible environment, Conda might fail to create it though.
+For standard virtual environments you just need to use `pip`.

+Install in editable mode to your environment: `pip install -e .`

 Current caveat: Griddly has to be installed from source for Python 3.10.
 You have to do this manually.